ChenHongruixuan/ChangeDetectionRepository/README.md

 <div align=center><img src="./Figure/FDCNN.png" width="60%" height="60%"></div>
 FDCNN [13] uses scene-level samples of remote sensing scene classification for learning deep features from different remote sensing scenes at different scales.
 Then, a new CNN structure and training strategies are proposed for remote sensing image change detection, which is supervised but requires very few pixel-level training samples.The original Caffe implementation could be founded in https://github.com/MinZHANG-WHU/FDCNN.

+### DCVA
+DCVA [16] processes pre-change and post-change images through a pre-trained network and extracts bi-temporal deep features for subsequent processing in CD framework.
+The original Caffe implementation could be founded in https://github.com/sudipansaha/dcvaVHROptical.

 ## Reference